 I know at this time we are caught in these uncertainties of life and are locked down due to the COVID 19 pandemic.
-To deal with these unforeseen circumstances I have now started my live cooking classes on https://cocusocial.com/ so you want to join me in my virtual classes please be my guest.
+To deal with these unforeseen circumstances I have now started my live cooking classes on https://cocusocial.com/.
+So if you want to join me in my virtual classes, please be my guest.
 I would love to see you there.

 Have a recipe question, an idea for an upcoming post, an advertising inquiry, or just want to work with me?
 I would LOVE to hear from you!
-Check out this page to contact me and I’ll get back to you as soon as I can.
+Email me at firstname.lastname@example.org

 If you want to keep up with me to see what’s new and what’s trendy and what I am up to don’t forget to join my newsletter!!